akpw/akpw/_posts/2016-09-8-BinaryTreesPlayground-Part-II.md

 --------
 This blog is a part of the series on visualizing binary trees with Swift 3.
 [The introduction]({% post_url 2016-08-26-BinaryTreesPlayground %}) provides an overall context and summary, including a short demo taken in the Swift Playground for iPad app.
 The playground with sample code and practical examples is [available at github](https://github.com/akpw/VisualBinaryTrees) and is ready to run in the latest Xcode 8.0 GM.

-In [the previous part of the series]({% post_url 2016-08-26-BinaryTreesPlayground-Part-I %}), we defined [base protocol]({% if site.baseurl %}{{ site.baseurl }}{% endif %}/articles/2016/08/26/BinaryTreesPlayground-Part-I.html/#base-tree-protocol) for a QuickLook-able Binary Swift Tree.
+In [the previous part of the series]({% post_url 2016-08-26-BinaryTreesPlayground-Part-I %}), we defined [base protocol]({% if site.baseurl %}{{ site.baseurl }}{% endif %}/articles/2016/08/26/BinaryTreesPlayground-Part-I.html#base-tree-protocol) for a QuickLook-able Binary Swift Tree.
 Any tree implementation that conforms to that protocol can now be visualized in the playground as well as in the Xcode debugger.

-While this is already enough to start using the [playground](https://github.com/akpw/VisualBinaryTrees) for your own tree implementations, what if you need to change the default visualization?
+While this is already enough to start using the [playground](https://github.com/akpw/VisualBinaryTrees) with your own tree implementations, what if you need to change the default visualization?
 Maybe just to use your own presets for things like fonts, lines thickness and colors, turning the grid off, etc. Or, choose a different 2D / 3D technology such as SpriteKit or SceneKit.
-Or leverage your own favorite algorithms for laying our a binary tree -- speaking of which, who said that the tree needs to be binary and not N-ary?
+Or leverage your own favorite algorithms for laying our a binary tree.
+Speaking of which, who said that the tree needs to be binary and not N-ary?

-The good news is that all of these options are possible and relatively straightforward.
+The good news is all of these options are possible and also relatively straightforward.
 After reading through this part, you should have a solid understanding of the drawing architecture and be in a good position to customize its components as outlined  above.

 **The architecture**

-Let's go top-down and start with a high-level drawing architecture first.
+Let's go top-down and start with the high-level drawing architecture first.
 In a somewhat simplified form, it basically looks like this:

 <img style="float: right; margin: 10px 0px 0px 10px;" src="{% if site.baseurl %}{{ site.baseurl }}{% endif %}/images/renderer.png">